-Or worse, has an agent or editor to whom you’ve submitted your work ever commented that your MC is one dimensional?
+Or worse, has an agent or editor to whom you’ve submitted your work ever commented that your main character (MC) is one-dimensional?

 Now think about the latest book you couldn’t put down.
 You could hardly wait to find out what happened to the MC.
 You just “got” her; she was relatable and you understood why she did the things she did.